lazaronixon/react-native-turbolinks/README.md

   - `injectedJavaScript`: Set this to provide JavaScript that will be injected into the web page when the view loads.

 #### `Action`
-  - `id:` A integer identifier for the action.
+  - `id`: A integer identifier for the action.
 (Required)
-  - `title:` A title for the action.
+  - `title`: A title for the action.
-  - `icon:` A icon for the action.
+  - `icon`: A icon for the action.
-  - `button:` A boolean to show action inside menu or in toolbar.
+  - `button`: A boolean to show action inside menu or in toolbar.
 (Android Only)(Default false)

 ## Constants

-`Turbolinks.Constants.ErrorCode.httpFailure: 0`
+`Turbolinks.Constants.ErrorCode.httpFailure`: 0

-`Turbolinks.Constants.ErrorCode.networkFailure: 1`
+`Turbolinks.Constants.ErrorCode.networkFailure`: 1

-`Turbolinks.Constants.Action.advance: 'advance'`
+`Turbolinks.Constants.Action.advance`: 'advance'

-`Turbolinks.Constants.Action.replace: 'replace'`
+`Turbolinks.Constants.Action.replace`: 'replace'

-`Turbolinks.Constants.Action.restore: 'restore'`
+`Turbolinks.Constants.Action.restore`: 'restore'

 ## Android Style
 For android set your style on [android/app/src/main/res/values/styles.xml](https://github.com/lazaronixon/react-native-turbolinks/blob/master/Example/android/app/src/main/res/values/styles.xml).